Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 ## About

+The first step of the pre-processing pipeline includes the use of the CellRanger shell utility that is specifically made by 10X Genomics to handle datasets from a wide range of single-cell technologies.
+In order to generate your single cell feature counts for the library, we utilize **cellranger count** that takes your reads (FASTQ files) and performs alignment, filtering, barcode counting and UMI counting.
+CellRanger already provides pre-built human, mouse, and barnyard (human & mouse) [reference packages](https://www.10xgenomics.com/support/software/cell-ranger/downloads) for read alignment and gene expression quantification.
+If you do not have a reference transcriptome, the pipeline enables the creation of a custom reference by using a provided reference genome sequence (FASTA file) and a gene annotations (GTF file) that is compatible with the RNA-seq aligner, STAR.
+Here, we utilize **cellranger mkgtf** and **cellranger mkref** to generate the reference transcriptome for your specie of interest.

 By consider the gene count matrices as the starting point after mapping reads to the reference, the major steps in this pre-processing is to: (1) Provide the user with quality control (QC) plots to gain insight on the overall quality of the cells prior to any extensive filtering; (2) Correcting the data from cell-free ambient RNA; (3) Extensive filtering to remove droplets that are unlikely to represent intact individual cells; (4) Removal of droplets that violate the assumption for containing one cell; (5) Provide the user with QC plots to gain insight on the quality of the data post-filtering.

+A schematic image of steps in the pipeline is shown below:

 <img width="704" alt="Pipeline - Fig  1" src="https://github.com/Fotowatikha/sc-sn-RNA-seq-pre-processing/assets/157910396/d98fb83c-9fe7-4f96-9e55-42ac07274cbd">